ShahrukhGouhar/Analysis-of-Scheduled-Commercial-Banks-Net-Non-performing-Asset/README.md

 'V28'(Return on investments),

- Clearly return on advances has higher range compared to return on investment
+Clearly return on advances has higher range compared to return on investment.

 _________________________________________________________________________________________________________________________________________

 ![6](https://user-images.githubusercontent.com/76644910/124775741-7fdb5d00-df5c-11eb-8c55-6d2a9fe61251.png)